Cost and Taxes

-The state government profits from your property through the tax “Impuesto de Transmisiones”, which is similar to the conveyance tax.
-It is paid by the purchaser of the property, and amounts to 8% (Andalusia) of the given property price.
+When purchasing a property in Spain, the state government benefits via a tax called “Impuesto de Transmisiones”.
+This is very similar to a conveyance tax and is usually valued at 8% of the given property price.
 The conveyance tax varies between the different municipalities in Spain.
-Whoever is a resident under tax law can also pay VAT instead of the Transmisiones tax, which may compensate expenses with takings.
-Although the VAT rate is currently 21%, this concept can be interesting if you take in enough VAT, for a total of 4 years after property purchase.
-Real estate buyers who purchase property in Spain but live in the UK have to pay one more tax, which is called “non-resident tax” (not to be confused with the IBI).
-This tax is paid each year on the 31st of December at the latest and about a third of the IBI.
+If you are a resident, under tax law, you may be able to pay VAT instead of the “Impuesto de Transmisiones” tax.
+Although the VAT rate is currently 21%, this option can be of interest for those who take in enough VAT, for a total of 4 years after the property purchase.
+Real estate buyers who purchase property in Spain, but live in the UK, have one additional tax-related payment to make.
+This is called “non-resident tax” (not to be confused with the IBI) and it should be paid each year by the 31st December.

-Here a short summary of the costs associated with buying and selling a house in Spain:
+Here we offer a short summary of the costs associated with buying and selling a house in Spain:

-IRPF = income tax, on the sheer profit, calculated between purchase price and sale price.
-To be paid by the real estate seller
+IRPF – income tax on the profit of the sale, calculated using the initial purchase price and sale price and to be paid by the real estate seller.

 Plusvalía municipal: a tax for the ground the property is built, to be paid by the real estate seller

 IBI = property tax, annual payment, to be paid by the property owner.